 If you’re constantly feeling draughts of cold or warm air in your home and that some rooms struggle to maintain a regular temperature, then there’s a very good chance that you have an air leak.
 Whilst this is quite a common issue and can be simple to fix, it can have a negative impact on the efficiency of your home, making your energy bills more expensive and increasing your carbon footprint.

-If you’re a landlord, new government laws mean you need to make your home as efficient as possible to reach MEES (Minimum Energy Efficiency Standards) of an ‘E’ rating on your EPC or higher.
+If you’re a landlord, nnew government legislation means that your property requires an EPC rating of ‘E’ or higher to meet the MEES (Minimum Energy Efficiency Standards) to rent out your property.
 Fixing air leaks can be a great way to improve your rating and meet government legislation.

 Common sources of air leak

-Air leaks can cause major energy loss, which in turn can mean energy bills are a lot higher.
+Air leaks can cause major energy loss, which in turn can mean energy bills are a lot higher as a result.
 Here are some of the most common places that we find air leaks happen in homes:

 - Loft hatch

 - Unsealed electrical outlets